junxit/us-congress-bills-119/metadata.md

 - 2025-03-27 — Placed on the Union Calendar, Calendar No. 32.
 - 2025-03-27 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 119-45.
 - 2025-03-27 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 119-45.
+- 2025-03-31 — Considered under suspension of the rules. (consideration: CR H1354-1356)
+- 2025-03-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1152.
+- 2025-03-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-03-31 — Mr. Smith (MO) moved to suspend the rules and pass the bill, as amended.
+- 2025-03-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1355)
+- 2025-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.